10 Deadly Household Items You’ve Probably Used Today

 The Department of Public Health explains that both chemicals become gases when exposed to oxygen.
 This also causes a distinct aroma.
-This gas is not only an irritant to eyes and lungs alike but is even suspected of potentially causing cancer.
+This gas is not only an irritant to the eyes and lungs but is even suspected of potentially causing cancer.

 Babies have a lesser ability to clear these by-products from their bloodstreams.
 As a result, of the approximately 4,000 children exposed to mothballs each year, 600 require immediate medical attention.
-Jaundice, the yellowing of skin, is a key symptom that can lead to organ failure and even death.
+Jaundice, the yellowing of the skin, is a key symptom that can lead to organ failure and even death.